-- (1) Reflects a time-vested stock option awarded under our First Amended 2007 Stock Incentive Plan, as amended (the "2007 Stock Incentive Plan").
-The option vests over a four-year period from the date of grant, with one-fourth (1/4) of the options vesting on the first anniversary of each such grant, and the remaining options vesting thereafter in equal monthly increments equal to one-forty-eighth (1/48) of the options over the next three years. - (2) The amounts in this column reflect the aggregate grant date fair value of equity awards granted during the year computed in accordance with FASB ASC Topic 718.
-See Note 10 to our consolidated financial statements included in our Annual Report on Form 10-K for the fiscal year ended December 31, 2016 for assumptions made by us in such valuation. - (3) Dr. Mueller resigned from his positions as Chief Operating Officer and Secretary on September 5, 2017.
-All unvested options were forfeited at the time of such resignation.
-All vested options remain exercisable for a period of three months after the date of such resignation.
+(1) Reflects time-vested stock options awarded under our 2017 Stock Incentive Plan (as amended, the "2017 Plan").
+The options vest over a four-year period from the date of grant, with one-fourth (1/4) of the options vesting on the first anniversary of such grant, and the remaining options vesting thereafter in equal monthly increments equal to one-forty-eighth (1/48) of the options over the next three years.

+(2) The amounts in this column reflect the aggregate grant date fair value of equity awards granted during the year computed in accordance with FASB ASC Topic 718.
+See Note 9 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2021 for assumptions made by us in such valuation.